findmypast/vaultex/README.md

 You can skip SSL certificate verification with `:vaultex, vault_ssl_verify: true` option or `VAULT_SSL_VERIFY=true` environment variable.

+If you do want to use SSL verification, set the `VAULT_CACERT` environment variable to the SSL certificate location.
+(See the [Vault documentaion](https://www.vaultproject.io/docs/commands/#vault_cacert) for more details.)

 ## Usage

 To read a secret you must provide the path to the secret and the authentication backend and credentials you will use to login.
 See the [Vaultex.Client.auth/2](https://hexdocs.pm/vaultex/Vaultex.Client.html#auth/2) docs for supported auth backends.